NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

     template1=# CREATE ROLE discourse LOGIN ENCRYPTED PASSWORD '${SECRET_PASSWORD}' NOINHERIT VALID UNTIL 'infinity';

 Obviously instead of <code>${SECRET_PASSWORD}</code> you must put your own password.
-Since PostgreSQL by default do not listen for external connections and only accepts local requests, you may find it unnecessary to password-protect the user login unless you are runnung Discourse and PostgreSQL on different machines.
+Since PostgreSQL by default do not listen for external connections and only accepts local requests, you may find it unnecessary to password-protect the user login unless you are running Discourse and PostgreSQL on different machines.

 You can check whether your PostgreSQL instance refuses external connections or not by taking a look at <code>/usr/local/pgsql/data/pg_hba.conf</code>: